Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Conclusion

 \section{Conclusion}

 We presented a network identification algorithm using probing inputs, with no prior knowledge on the network but only on the agents and the controllers.
-This was done by injecting a prescribed switching signal, achieved for globally converging networks, allowing for detection of the underlying network in a very general case.
+This was done by injecting a prescribed switching signal, achieved for globally converging networks, allowing identification of the underlying network in a very general case.
 The resulting algorithm had sub-cubic time complexity.
-We also presented a lower bound on the complexity of any algorithm solving the network reconstruction problem, proving that the presented algorithm is optimal in sense of time complexity.
-We demonstrated the results in a simulation, showing it can be applied for large networks.
+We discussed the different assumptions of the algorithm, and presented a lower bound on the complexity of any algorithm solving the network identification problem, proving that the presented algorithm is optimal in sense of time complexity.
+We demonstrated the results in simulation, showing the algorithm can be applied for large networks with non-smooth dynamics.
+While the analysis was carried out for the case of SISO agents for the sake of simplicitly, the ideas all generalize easily to MIMO agents with equal input and output dimension, with minor changes to Algorithm \ref{alg.General}.